 5) Analysis Of Physical Properties

 - Size of particles: this is checked by maneuvering the sample through a sieve to identify the size of the particles.

 - Product density.

 All of these tests may not be necessary for Kratom lab testing but they can be done to get approval from FDA.

 How Can Kratom Lab Testing Be Done Properly?

-Send your Kratom samples with tracking to ensure that it reaches the destination.
-Label your sample clearly and mention the owner name.
+Send your Kratom samples with tracking to ensure that it reaches their destination.
+Label your sample clearly and mention the owner’s name.